oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 ---
 layout: docs
 toc_group: build-overview
-link_title: Native Image Options
+link_title: Command-line Options
+permalink: /reference-manual/native-image/overview/Options/
+redirect_from:
-permalink: /reference-manual/native-image/overview/BuildOptions/
+  - /reference-manual/native-image/overview/BuildOptions/
-redirect_from: /reference-manual/native-image/Options/
+  - /reference-manual/native-image/Options/
 ---

-#  Native Image Options
+# Command-line Options

+Options to configure Native Image are provided in the following categories:
+- Build options: run `native-image --help` for help on build options.
+- Extra build options: run `native-image --help-extra` for help on extra build options.
+- Expert build options: run `native-image --expert-options` for help on expert options.

+Depending on the GraalVM version, the options to the `native-image` builder may differ.

+Native Image options can also be categorized as **hosted** or **runtime** options.

+* **Hosted options**: to configure the build process&mdash;for example, influence what is included in the native binary and how it is built.
+These options use the prefix `-H:`.
+* **Runtime options**: to provide the initial value(s) when building the native binary, using the prefix `-R:`.
+At runtime, the default prefix is `-XX:` (this is application-specific and not mandated by Native Image).

+For more information describing how to define and use these options, read the [`com.oracle.svm.core.option`](https://github.com/oracle/graal/tree/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/option) package documentation.

 ## Build Options

-Depending on the GraalVM version, the options to the `native-image` builder may differ.
+Run `native-image --help` for help on build options.

 * `-cp, -classpath, --class-path <class search path of directories and zip/jar files>`: a `:` (`;` on Windows) separated list of directories, JAR archives, and ZIP archives to search for class files
 * `-p <module path>, --module-path <module path>`: a `:` (`;` on Windows) separated list of directories.
 Each directory is a directory of modules.